bagnaram/terraform-k8s-cluster/README.md

     certificateKey: "b14fd947d50d1a9a96b9c807f03284ed3fa6469efccc984aefa707cc2b118c8a"
     ```

     2. Replace the `token`, `apiServerEndpoint`, `caCertHashes` with the values recorded by the `kubeadm init` stage.
+These need to match so that kubeadm has the credentials needed to join the pre-existing control-plane.
     3. Run `sudo kubeadm join --config=kubeadm.conf`
 5. SSH into the rest of the worker nodes.
+At this point, the worker node virtual machine instances are ready to join the control plane.
     1. Create the following worker node join config file `kubeadm.conf`

     ```